dustinknopoff/tparse/README.md

 2. Block sublines are overrides by the last element.
 3. The JSON package is not accepted by *Things 3* as valid.

+### Plan:

+- [ ] fix issues
+- [ ] make an Automator Service for applying to a file
+- [ ] make an Automator Application for dragging files on to to run.

 This is a port of [@pdavidsonreiler](https://github.com/pdavisonreiber/Public-Drafts-Scripts/tree/master/Things%20Parser)'s *Drafts 5* parser to Python.

 It currently supports near parity in syntax: